KhaiHuy123/movie-recommendation-system/README.md

 - Step 1 :

-Tranform all title include input title and all title in dataset to number.
+Tranform all title include input title and all titles in dataset to number.
 Fortunately, we have support from [sklearn.feature_extraction.text.TFIDFVetorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html) to do this task.

 - Step 2 :